rubyworks/facets/CONTRIBUTE.md

   Otherwise they'd deserve their own gem.

-* When submitting new methods for consideration, it is best if each method (or tightly related set of methods) is in it's own pull request.
-This can be done either through separate commits or separate branches.
+* When submitting new methods for consideration, it is best if each method (or *tightly related* set of methods) is in it's own pull request.
+If you have only one method to submit then a simple  commit will do the tirck.
+If you have more than one it best to use separate branches.
 Let me emphasizes this point because it makes it *much more likely* that your pull request will be merged.
-If you submit a bunch of methods in a single request, it is more likely that the request will not be merged even if methods you submitted are accepted!!!
+If you submit a bunch of methods in a single pull request, it is very likely that it will not be merged even if methods you submitted are accepted!!!

 * Don't be discouraged when you get feedback about a method that isn't